lsaravia/CriticalGlobalForest/CriticalGF.md

 Several mechanisms have been proposed for the emergence of power laws in forest: the first is related self organized criticality (SOC), when the system is driven by its internal dynamics to a critical state; this has been suggested mainly for fire-driven forests [@Zinck2009; @Hantson2015].
 Real ecosystems do not seem to meet the requirements of SOC dynamics: their dynamics are influenced by external forces, and interactions are non-homogeneous (i.e. vary from place to place) [@Sole2002a].
 Moreover, SOC requires a memory effect: fire scars in a site should accumulate and interfere with the propagation of a new fire.
 Pueyo et al. [-@Pueyo2010] did not find such effect for tropical forests, and suggest that other mechanisms might produce the observed power laws.
 Other studies have also found that SOC models do not reproduce the patterns of observed fires [@McKenzie2012].
 Thus a mechanism which resembles SOC, i.e. with a double separation of scales, does not seem a plausible explanation for the global forest dynamics.

 The mechanism suggested by Pueyo et al. [-@Pueyo2010] is isotropic percolation, when a system is near the critical point power law structures arise.
 This is equivalent to the random forest model that we explained previously, and requires the tuning of an external environmental condition to carry the system to this point.
 We did not expect forest growth to be a random process at local scales, but it is possible that combinations of factors cancel out to produce seemingly random forest dynamics at large scales.
-If this is the case the power law exponent should be theoretically near $\alpha=2.055$, but this value is outside the confidence interval we observed, and thus other explanations are needed.
+If this is the case the power law exponent should be theoretically near $\alpha=2.055$, this is close but outside the confidence interval we observed (1.898 - 1.920), and thus other explanations are needed.

 The third mechanism suggested as the cause of pervasive power laws in patch size distribution is facilitation [@Manor2008a;@Irvine2016]: a patch surrounded by forest will have a smaller probability of been deforested or degraded than an isolated patch.
 We hypothesize that models that include facilitation could explain the patterns observed here.
 The model of Scanlon et al. [-@Scanlon2007] represented the dynamics of savanna trees includes a global constraint (mean rainfall), a local facilitation mechanism, and two states (tree/non-tree), producing power laws across a rainfall gradient without the need for tuning an external parameter.
 The results for this model showed an $\alpha=1.34$ which is also different from our results.
 Another model but with three states (tree/non-tree/degraded), including local facilitation and grazing, was also used to obtain power laws patch distributions without external tuning, and exhibited deviations from power laws at high grazing pressures [@Kefi2007b].
 The values of the power law exponent $\alpha$ obtained for this model are dependent on the intensity of facilitation, when facilitation is more intense the exponent is higher, but the maximal values they obtained are still lower than the ones we observed.
 The interesting point is that the value of the exponent is dependent on the parameters, and thus the observed $\alpha$ might be obtained with some parameter combination.
 Kefi et al. [-@Kefi2007b] proposed that a deviation in power law behavior with the form of an exponential decay or cut-off could be a signal of a critical transition.
 At the continental scales studied here, we did not observe exponential cut-offs, but did observe other signals of a transition.
 This confirms previous results [@Weerman2012;@Kefi2014] showing that different mechanisms can produce seemingly different spatial patterns near the transition, and that early warnings based only on spatial patterns are not universal for all systems.

 It has been suggested that a combination of spatial and temporal indicators could more reliably detect critical transitions [@Kefi2014].
 In this study, we combined five criteria to detect the closeness to a fragmentation threshold.
 Two of them were spatial: the forest patch size distribution, and the proportion of the largest patch relative to total forest area ($RS_{max}$).
 The other three were the distribution of temporal fluctuations in the largest patch size, the trend in the variance, and the skewness of the fluctuations.
 Each one of these is not a strong individual predictor, but their combination gives us an increased degree of confidence about the system being close to a critical transition.

 We found that only the tropical forest of Africa and South America met all five criteria, and thus seem to be near a critical fragmentation threshold.
-This means that the combined influence of human pressures and climate forcings might trigger all the undesired effects of fragmentation in these extended areas.
-A small but continuous increase in forest loss could produce a biodiversity collapse [@Sole2004].
-This threshold effect has been observed in different kind of models, experimental microcosms [@Starzomski2007], field studies [@Pardini2010;@Martensen2012] and food webs [@Martinson2012].
+This confirms previous studies that point to this two tropical areas as the most affected by deforestation [@Hansen2013], but our method fails to detect that Southeast Asia was also in the first places of deforestation.
+One of the reasons would be that the MODIS dataset does not detect if native forest is replaced by agroindustrial tree plantations like oil palms, that is the principal driver of deforestation in this area [@Malhi2014].
+Thus a refined dataset to determine forest patches which integrates different kinds of information about land use, protected areas, forest type, is needed [@Hansen2014].

 Of these two areas, Africa seems to be more affected, because the proportion of the largest patch relative to total forest area ($RS_{max}$) is near 30%, which could indicate that the transition is already started.
 Moreover, this region was estimated to be potentially bistable, with the possibility to completely transform into a savanna [@Staver2011].
 The region of South America tropical forest has a $RS_{max}$ of more than 60% suggesting that the fragmentation transition is approaching but not yet started.
 The island of Philippines (SEAS2) seems to be an example of a critical transition from an unconnected to a connected state, the early warning signals can be qualitatively observed: a big fluctuation in a negative direction precedes the transition and then $RS_{max}$ stabilizes over 60%.
 This confirms that the early warning indicators proposed here work in the correct direction.

 At low levels of habitat reduction, species population will decline proportionally; this can happen even when the habitat fragments retain connectivity.
 As habitat reduction continues, the critical threshold is approached and connectivity will have large fluctuations [@Brook2013].
 This could trigger several synergistic effects: populations fluctuations and the possibility of extinctions will rise, increasing patch isolation and decreasing connectivity [@Brook2013].
 This positive feedback mechanism will be enhanced when the fragmentation threshold is reached, resulting in the loss of most habitat specialist species at a landscape scale [@Pardini2010].
 Some authors argue that since species have heterogeneous responses to habitat loss and fragmentation, and biotic dispersal is limited, the importance of thresholds is restricted to local scales or even that its existence is questionable [@Brook2013].
 Fragmentation is by definition a local process that at some point produces emergent phenomena over the entire landscape, even if the area considered is infinite [@Oborny2005].
 In addition, after a region's fragmentation threshold connectivity decreases, there is still a large and internally well connected patch that can maintain sensitive species [@Martensen2012].
 What is the time needed for these large patches to become fragmented, and pose a real danger of extinction to a myriad of sensitive species?
 If a forest is already in a fragmented state, a second critical transition from forest to non-forest could happen,  this was called the desertification transition [@Corrado2014].
 Considering the actual trends of habitat loss, and studying the dynamics of non-forest patches---instead of the forest patches as we did here---the risk of this kind of transition could be estimated.
 To improve the estimation of non-forest patches other data set as the MODIS cropland probability should be incorporated [@Sexton2015].
-The simple models proposed previously could also be used to estimate if these thresholds are likely to be continuous and reversible or discontinuous and irreversible, and the degree of protection (e.g. using the set-asides strategy @Banks-Leite2014) than would be necessary to stop this trend.
+The simple models proposed previously could also be used to estimate if these thresholds are likely to be continuous and reversible or discontinuous and often irreversible [@Weissmann2016], and the degree of protection (e.g. using the set-asides strategy @Banks-Leite2014) than would be necessary to stop this trend.

 The effectiveness of landscape management is related to the degree of fragmentation, and the criteria to direct reforestation efforts could be focused on regions near a transition [@Oborny2007].
 Regions that are in an unconnected state require large efforts to recover a connected state, but regions that are near a transition could be easily pushed to a connected state; feedbacks due to facilitation mechanisms might help to maintain this state.
 If the largest patch is always the same patch over time, the forest is probably not fragmented.
 This patch could represent a core area for conservation, because it maintains the connectivity of the whole region.
+The dynamical fragmentation analysis that we did could be performed at smaller scales that would be more amenable to be managed for conservation, and their results could be readily applicable to modify the fragmentation of an area.

 Crossing the fragmentation critical point in forests could have negative effects on biodiversity and ecosystem services [@Haddad2015], but it could also produce feedback loops at different levels of the biological hierarchy.
 This means that a critical transition produced at a continental scale could have effects at the level of communities, food webs, populations, phenotypes and genotypes [@Barnosky2012].
 All these effects interact with climate change, thus there is a potential production of cascading effects that could lead to a global collapse.
 Therefore, even if critical thresholds are reached only in some forest regions at a continental scale, a cascading effect with global consequences could still be produced, and may contribute to reach a planetary tipping point [@Reyer2015].
 The risk of such event will be higher if the dynamics of separate continental regions are coupled [@Lenton2013].
 Using the time series obtained in this work the coupling of the continental could be further investigated.
 It has been proposed that to assess the probability of a global scale shift, different small scale ecosystems should be studied in parallel [@Barnosky2012].
 As forest comprises a major proportion of such ecosystems, we think that the transition of forests could be used as a proxy for all the underling changes and as a successful predictor of a planetary tipping point.